horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 We will focus on a particular innnovation related to our upcoming astronomical investigations.
 Mathematicians had long been familiar with the transcendental functions like $\sin{x}$, $\tan{x}$, and $e^x$.
 However, our understanding was limited.
 Particularly, we could not represent them as elementary algebraic expressions.

 This gap was bridged largely by innovations with infinite series and analysis.
-There were two major steps.
+There were two major steps taken around the 1660s.
 Firstly, for all three of these examples, it was found that their inverses could be expressed as integrals of algebraic expressions:

 <div>
 $$\log(x+1)=\int_{0}^{x}\frac{dt}{1+t}, \quad \text{sin}^{-1}x=\int_{0}^{x}\frac{dt}{\sqrt{1-t^2}}, \quad \text{tan}^{-1}x=\int_{0}^{x}\frac{dt}{1+t^2}$$